What are PFAS?

 Are PFAS Harmful?

-Exposure to high levels of PFAS may lead to adverse health, and studies are ongoing to determine if low-level exposure over time has any impact on health.
+Exposure to high levels of PFAS may lead to adverse health effects, and studies are ongoing to determine if low-level exposure over time has any impact on health.

 See Also: EPA - Our Current Understanding of the Human Health and Environmental Risks of PFAS

-How do I know if PFAS is in My Well Water?
+How do I know if my private well water is contaminated with PFAS?

-PFAS is odorless and tasteless, so to determine if levels of the chemical are present, it must be tested.
-More information regarding state, local and federal resources to assist domestic well owners may be forthcoming.
-Until then, the marketplace offers tests to help determine if PFAS is present.
+PFAS compounds are odorless and tasteless, so to determine if the compounds are present at detectable levels, your well must be tested.
+For more information regarding available state, local and federal resources to assist domestic well owners, click here.

 Additional Action: